amitport/gulp-group-aggregate/README.md

 gulp-group-aggregate
 ====================

-a group and aggregate plugin for gulp (or other streams)
+a group and aggregate plugin for gulp (and other streams)